wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/tooling_en.md

 - That really complicated question that you always wanted to ask your database(s)
 - A specific plugin for your favorite IDE, 3D Modeling Software, Text Editor, and so on

-It's usually command line tools, written in Shell Script, Python, Ruby, or whatever else is at hand.

 I will even write you a GUI tool or two.
 It's not my main forte, but, did I mention I like to learn?